Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2C/notes.md

 sudo visudo
 ```

-`visudo` is the recommended way to edit sudo rules because it checks the file syntax before saving changes.
+`visudo` is the recommended way to edit sudo rules because it checks the sudoers file syntax before saving changes.

-This helps prevent configuration errors that could break sudo access.
+This helps reduce the risk of breaking sudo access because of a configuration error.

 ### Screenshot